 BDI STANDS WITH UKRAINE.
 We support the Ukrainian people in their battle for democracy and human rights.
 Join us as we stand with our colleagues & friends in this personal fight.
 Learn more >

 Millions of people currently work from home and prefer the flexibility and work-life balance it provides.
 Recent studies have also shown that telecommuters take shorter breaks, have fewer sick days, and feel far more productive when working from a home office.

-Home offices do present a unique set of challenges and requirements, however, including a variety of potential distractions.
+However, working from home does present a unique set of challenges to overcome and requirements to be done efficiently, including a variety of potential distractions.

 Here are some steps you can take to create an ideal workplace at home.